kowusu01/TransformedDatasets/README.md

-# Clean and Transformed Machine Learning Datasets
+# Clean and transformed datasets for simple analysis, visualization, and machine learning
  repo for cleaned datasets ready to be used in an analysis